duleorlovic/blog/_posts/2017-08-18-shopify-api.md

 Remember to reinstall application after the assets compliation is finished.
 Also you can force oauth simply going on `/login` page, but this helps only with webhooks.
 Script tags need reinstall.
-NOTE THAT USUALLY NEED TO RESTART RAILS SERVER BEFORE THAT SO IT PICK UP NEW DIGEST.
+NOTE THAT USUALLY NEED TO RESTART RAILS SERVER BEFORE THAT SO IT PICKS UP NEW DIGEST.

 Use force ssl, so it is always using https (redirect url will be the same protocol from which we started auth).